SlapOS/slapos/software/rapid-cdn/README.rst

 QUIC with HTTP3 is available as experimental feature.
 It has to be enabled on each node separately by using ``-frontend-i-experimental-haproxy-quic``.
 Then given node will reply with proper headers on HTTPS to advertise QUIC.
 Please note that ``-frontend-i-experimental-haproxy-flavour`` has to be set to ``quic`` on this node too.

+Please note that due to limitations of iptables method used to expose low ports, the ``-frontend-i-experimental-quic-port`` is by default ``443``, which is used when advertisting the QUIC/HTTP3 port to the client.

 Note that then all frontends will be served with QUIC advertised on such node, so it's important to run such experiments very carefully, for example on same zone/region with DNS.